flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 print(sentence.to_tagged_string())
 ```

-If the model works well, it will correctly tag 'Berlin' as a location in this example.
+If the model works well, it will correctly tag 'love' as a verb in this example.

 ## Training a Text Classification Model